 The Historic Eastside Cemeteries are an important part of San Antonio's history and cultural legacy.
-Some historical themes represented here include San Antonio's ethnic and religious communities, prominent city and Eastside Area leaders, Buffalo Soldiers, and veterans of foreign wars.
-The cemeteries have the potential to serve more people, as an open space, a concentration of green landscaping amidst the urban environment, and as a place to connect with the city's history or one's own cultural heritage.
+Some historical themes represented here include San Antonio's ethnic and religious communities, prominent City and Eastside Area leaders, Buffalo Soldiers, and veterans of foreign wars.
+The cemeteries have the potential to serve more people as an open space, a concentration of green landscaping amidst the urban environment, and as a place to connect with the city's history or one's own cultural heritage.

-A 1990s era cemeteries master plan envisioned an expanded role for the cemeteries, as an accessible open space and a cultural heritage destination that would draw visitors to support local businesses.
+The Old San Antonio City Cemeteries Historic District Master Plan (1990) envisioned an expanded role for the cemeteries, as an accessible open space and a cultural heritage destination that would draw visitors to support local businesses.
 The plan included ambitious recommendations to improve the cemeteries with additional trees and landscaping, decorative lighting, pathways, a visitor center, way finding, and repairs and rehabilitation of grave markers, walls, and gates.
-Going forward, smaller incremental improvements around the cemeteries' edges like landscaping, new trees, or walls could help build a sense of community ownership and connection to the cemeteries, increase residents' access this amenity, and potentially build longer term support for the more ambitious improvements contemplated in the 1990s cemeteries plan.
-The Amenities and Public Space Framework Map (See Figure 22) illustrates the concept of improving connections between neighborhoods and the Historic Eastside Cemeteries, and improving connections to other historic places and proposed public space improvements.
+Going forward, smaller incremental improvements around the cemeteries' edges like landscaping, new trees, or walls could help build a sense of community ownership and connection to the cemeteries, increase residents' access to this amenity, and potentially build longer-term support for the more ambitious improvements contemplated in the 1990s cemeteries master plan.
+The Amenities and Public Space Framework Map illustrates the concept of improving connections between neighborhoods and the Historic Eastside Cemeteries and improving connections to other historic places and proposed public space improvements.
+It is worth noting that any future improvements near the historic cemeteries or other archaeological sites would need to comply with the Antiquities Code of Texas (ACT), the Texas Health and Safety Code, and Section 106 of the National Historic Preservation Act (NHPA).